asvd/jailed/README.md

 be used several times or even after the event has actually been fired.

+### Compatibility

+Jailed was tested and should work in Node.js, and in the following
+browsers:

+- Internet Explorer 10+, Edge
+- Firefox 26+
+- Opera 12+
+- Safari 6+
+- Chrome 10+

 ### Security

 This is how the sandbox is built: